-- 3. Specify the necessary values in the Frequency and Channel width entry boxes under Carrier.
-Click OK. - 4.
-Specify the Threshold level. - 5.
+- 1. Select Carrier from the Power reference drop-down list. - 2.
+To set the Carrier frequency, specify the necessary values in the Frequency and Channel width entry boxes. - 3.
+Specify the Threshold level. - 4.
 Specify the Integration BW.
-The Integration BW is the bandwidth over which the carrier is measured. - 6.
-Although Auto is the recommended setting, you can specify the Resolution Bandwidth by changing the value in the Res BW entry box. - 7.
+The Integration BW is the bandwidth over which the carrier is measured. - 5.
+If necessary, specify the Resolution Bandwidth by changing the value in the Res BW entry box.
+Auto is the recommended setting. - 6.
 Set the Detection method.
-Select either +Peak or Average.
+Select +Peak, Avg (VRMS), or Avg (of logs).